merchise/xotl.ql/docs/source/terms.rst

        The term `query` is used in this documentation with two meanings that depend on the context:

-       a) The comprehension as seen in the code that express what is intended to fetch from the storage(s).
+       a) The generator expression as seen in the code that express what is intended to fetch from the storage(s).

 	  In the most part of this documentation the term `query` will refer to